leticialair/leticialair-package/README.md

 # leticialair

-The package leticialair is used to get and put different file types into Amazon's S3.
+The package leticialair is used to get and put different file types into Amazon S3.

 ## Installation